harrietty/harrietryder.co.uk/src/blog/learning-python.md

 title: Learning my second programming language
 date: 2018-01-18
 tags: [learn-to-code, programming, python, javascript, learning]
+description: In which I sort-of try learning my second programming language and relearn the joy of being a beginner at something again
 ---

 ### Beginning with JavaScript

-When I first started programming, I had no idea what to learn first, why one language would be preferable over another, or even why there *were* so many in the first place.
+When I first started programming, I had no idea what to learn first, why one language would be preferable over another, or even why there _were_ so many in the first place.

 I'd previously learned HTML and CSS, plus a bit of JavaScript.
 All three are essential if you want to make a website look like anything, or do anything.
 And then I got serious about learning to code and assumed that all the other languages I hadn't learned yet (Ruby, Python, PHP, C#, Java...) would also be essential for various things that I just hadn't discovered yet.
 I really thought that there would come a day when I needed to know ALL THE LANGUAGES.